briandrum/codes.forchagrin.com/_chapters/chapter-533-obscenity-and-sex-offenses.md

     3. _(3)_ Engage in conduct that to an ordinary observer would appear to be sexual conduct or masturbation;

-    4. _(4)_ Expose the person’s private parts with the purpose of personal sexual arousal or gratification or to lure the minor into sexual activity.
+    4. _(4)_ Expose the person's private parts with the purpose of personal sexual arousal or gratification or to lure the minor into sexual activity.

 3. _(c)_